 The white grape variety is an interspecific new variety between Armlong x Malaga.
 It contains genes from Vitis aestivalis, Vitis labrusca and Vitis vinifera.
-The hybrid was crossed in 1902 by the American botanist Thomas Volney Munson (1843-1913).
-The high-yielding variety is mainly cultivated in Kansas as well as in other states in the central southern USA.
+The hybrid was crossed in 1902 by the botanist Thomas Volney Munson (1843-1913).
+The high-yielding variety is cultivated in Kansas as well as in other states in the central southern USA.
 It produces colourful white wines.
-No stock was reported in 2010 (statistics Kym Anderson).
+In 2016, however, no stock was reported (Kym Anderson).

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen